 Common Programming Concepts

-Let’s first Youlook at concepts that appear in almost every programming language and see how they work in Rust.
+We’ll start this chapter by looking at concepts that appear in almost every programming language and learning how they work in Rust.
 Many programming languages have much in common at their core.
 None of the concepts presented in this chapter are unique to Rust, but we’ll discuss Rust’s particular syntax and conventions concerning these common concepts.

-Specifically, we’ll be talking about variable bindings, basic types, functions, comments, and control flow.
+Specifically, you’ll learn about variables, basic types, functions, comments, and control flow.
 These foundations will be in every Rust program, and learning them early will give you a strong core to start from.

 PROD: START BOX